-The Internet has been a great way of consumers to be empowered as they can research and educate themselves about the products and services they require.
+The Internet has been a great way for consumers to be empowered as they can research and educate themselves about the products and services they require.
 Even before they have reached your website, they could have visited several others looking for the answers to a particular question.

 So my question to you is – can you answer that particular question?